[next] [prev] [prev-tail] [tail] [up]

 There are some references in chapters 4 and 5 to material from chapter 3 (some linear algebra), but these references are not absolutely essential and can be skimmed over, so chapter 3 can safely be dropped, while still covering chapters 4 and 5.
 The textbook was originally done for two types of courses.
 Either at 4 hours a week for a semester (Math 286 at UIUC):

 Introduction, chapter 1, chapter 2, chapter 3, chapter 4 (w/o § 4.10), chapter 5 (or 6 or 7 or 8).

 Or a shorter version (Math 285 at UIUC) of the course at 3 hours a week for a semester:

 Introduction, chapter 1, chapter 2, chapter 4 (w/o § 4.10), (and maybe chapter 5, 6, or 7).

-The complete book can be covered in approximately 72 lectures, depending on the lecturers speed and not accounting for exams, review, or time spent in computer lab.
-Therefore, a two quarter course can easily be run with the material, and if one goes a bit slower than I do, then even a two semester course.
+The complete book can be covered in approximately 75 lectures, depending on the lecturer’s speed and not accounting for exams, review, or time spent in computer lab.
+A two quarter course can be run with the material, and if one goes a bit slower than I do, then even a two semester course.